 Brittney Wilson, BSN, RN is known in the medical field as the Nerdy Nurse.
 Brittney’s book, The Nerdy Nurse’s Guide to Technology, was the first place winner in the 2014 American Journal of Nursing book of the year award.
 The book guides nurses through proper management of the latest technology involving digital documentation, smartphones, tablets and social media in order to enhance patient care and improve job success.

 The “Nerdy Nurse” blog is part of Brittney’s ongoing efforts to provide fun and informative updates for nurses.
 Her blog has been recognized with numerous honors, including being rated the number one Top Nursing Blogs For Students.
 You can view all of these achievements on her Awards & Honors page.

-As if being the successful Nerdy Nurse was not enough, Brittney also flexes her nursing knowledge as a community manager at “Next Wave Connect” a website dedicated exclusively to healthcare issues.
+As if being the successful Nerdy Nurse was not enough, Brittney also flexes her nursing knowledge as a product manager, developing workforce analytic solutions exclusively for healthcare organizations.